scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Terminology

-**Control Plane PKI (CP-PKI)**: It is the public key infrastructure upon which SCION's Control Plane relies for the authentication of messages.
+**Control Plane PKI (CP-PKI)**: It is the Public Key Infrastructure upon which SCION's Control Plane relies for the authentication of messages.
 It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.

 **SCION Autonomous System (AS)**: A SCION Autonomous System is a network under a common administrative control.
 For example, the network of a SCION service provider, company, or university can constitute an AS.
 While functionally similar to a BGP AS, a SCION AS operates within an Isolation Domain (ISD), utilizes a different address scheme, and serves as a locator in the addressing of end hosts.
 References to ASes throughout this document refer to SCION ASes.

 **Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

-**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION Autonomous Systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
+**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION Autonomous Systems (ASes) called Core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
 Each ISD has at least one Core AS.

-**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
+**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an Isolation Domain (ISD).
 TRCs also contain ISD-specific policies.

 **Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
 As a consequence, authoritative ASes also start the announcement of a TRC update.